-When I was a senior in high school, my mother was diaganosed with lung cancer.
+When I was a senior in high school, my mother was diagnosed with lung cancer.
 She was 48 years old.
-It was a huge surprise to all of us, as my mother never smoked.
-My father, believing he was sparing my mother undue anguish and pain, never permitted anyone to mention the words “cancer” or “dying” in her presence.
+It was a huge surprise to all us, as my mother never smoked.
+My father, believing he was sparing my mother undue anguish and pain… never permitted anyone to mention the words “cancer” or “dying” in her presence.
 My mother played the game with us.

-In his determinaton to protect all of us, we never permitted ourselves to talk about her possible death.
+In his determination to protect us, we never permitted to talk about her possible death.
 We were never given an opportunity to cry together.

-My mother was given a clean bill of health on her last visit to the oncologist.
-She was so excited to be able to come home and share her good news with all of us.
-On the way down in the elevator, just minutes after leaving the doctors office, she threw a pulmonary embolism.
+My mother received a clean bill of health on her last visit to the oncologist.
+She was so excited to be able to come home and share her good news with us.
+On the way down in the elevator, minutes after leaving the doctors office… she threw a pulmonary embolism.
 She died later that night.

-We live in a society where we fear death.
-I think that there is fine line between accepting the inevitable and surrendering to death.
+We live in a society where we fear death… there is fine line between accepting the inevitable and surrendering to death.
 I find that many refuse to surrender.
 This may have more to do with their feelings of living, and not about death itself.

-My mother’s death taught me that is so important to have discussions about end of life and death and dying, especially as death draws near.
+My mother’s death taught me that it is so important to have discussions about end of life and death and dying.
+Especially as death draws near.
 So many feel uncomfortable when the conversation turns to end of life.
-I have learned in my 40 years of nursing, those that take the time to talk about thier feelings openily, take time to “say goodbye”, share thier thoughts and wishes, help the surviving family members.
-There is less unresolved guilt and , many times, longer periods of grief.
-I know, because, even today, some 40 years later, I still feel as if I let my mom down.
+I have learned in my 50 years of nursing… those that take the time to talk about their feelings openly… take time to “say goodbye”… share their thoughts… and wishes,…help the surviving family members.
+There is less unresolved guilt and, many times, longer periods of grief.
+I know, because, even today, some 50 years later, I still feel as if I let my mom down.

 Watch the PBS special- Being Mortal